RGerboth/nestMessenger/README.md

 Nest Messenger stores messages in a single table in Postgres.
 There are two options for running Postgres.

 **Docker**
 Nest Messenger includes a docker-compose.yml file.
-With [Docker](https://www.docker.com/) running execute the command: `docker-compose up -d` to start the Docker Postgres image with database name `nest_messenger` available on port `5432`.
+With [Docker](https://www.docker.com/) running execute the command: `docker-compose up -d` to start the Docker Postgres image with database name `postgres` available on port `5432`.

 **Local**
 If you are running Postgres locally, either use an existing instance of a database called `postgres` or create a database named `nest_messenger` and update the login credentials in `app.module.ts` as needed for your local environment.